Jacob Baytelman - Full stack developer, project manager, CTO

 So your freelance career commences at your desk, at 9-00 o'clock, with your stubborn boss's demands.

 Keep calm and do your best.
-If you decide to become a freelancer, your horrible boss will be your route to success.
+If you decide to become a freelancer, your today's horrible boss will be your route to success.

 June 16, 2016